TeejMcSteez/goUp/README.md

 # GoUp

-Server monitor with HTTP web display and API routes for uptime, response time, status, and more!
+GoUp is a server monitor featuring an HTTP web interface and API routes to track uptime, response time, status, and more!

-Frontend is built with [React](https://react.dev/) + [Vite](https://vite.dev/) alongside [Chart.js](https://www.chartjs.org/) for uptime visualization.
+The frontend is built with [React](https://react.dev/) and [Vite](https://vite.dev/), utilizing [Chart.js](https://www.chartjs.org/) for uptime visualization.

-Entire frontend directory is embedded into the Go server using Go's [embed](https://pkg.go.dev/embed) package.
+The entire frontend directory is embedded directly into the Go server using Go's [embed](https://pkg.go.dev/embed) package.

-This application does not contain **ANY** built in authentication and is intended for LAN or trusted networks:
+This application does not include built-in authentication and is designed for use within a LAN or trusted networks:
-1. I do not want to spend excessive time programming authentication solutions (it's not interesting to me)
+1. Developing authentication solutions was not a primary focus, as it falls outside the scope of this project's initial intent.
-2. I do not want to lock in users to the authentication solution I choose
+2. The goal is to avoid imposing a specific authentication solution on users.

 ## Example services.yml

-The database path is specified at `db_path`
+The database path is specified by `db_path`.

-`backoff` signifies the wait period in between triggers being fired options can be `<int><s/m/h>` (Ex: 15s)
+`backoff` specifies the delay between trigger activations.
+Options include `<int><s/m/h>` (e.g., `15s`).

-Services give name, url, api_url (if any), and api_key (if any) to the program.
+Services are defined by their name, URL, and optional `api_url` and `api_key`.

-No keys or api urls are required just the database path, service name, and service url
+Only the database path, service name, and service URL are mandatory; `api_url` and `api_key` are optional.

-Triggers contain information for firing different messages:
+Triggers contain the necessary information for sending various messages:
   - mqtt
     - mqtt_broker - URL of the MQTT broker
     - mqtt_user - Username of the MQTT account if any